Barrackpore railway station: Electrification

 The Sealdah–Ranaghat sector was electrified in 1963–65.
 Barrackpore was included in that sector.

 Barrackpore Racecourse railway station

 There used to be a branch line originating from Barrackpore station (code : BPPS) that served the Barrackpore Cantonment area.
 Barrackpore had a race course behind the criminal court and a special single rail track took steam engine-driven trains there, carrying British passengers who would attend the race.
 The line has been depreciated since and the Barrackpore Racecourse railway station is used by the Indian Army only.
+There are annual maintenance runs operated by the Diesel Inspection Carriage registered and stationed here.